-In the final year, you will continue with language and culture/literature studies, and in addition can specialise in a particular business discipline (such as Accountancy, Management, Marketing, Banking & Finance, Management Information Systems or Human Resource Management) or study a mix of business modules.
+In the final year, you will continue with language and culture/literature studies in addition to focusing on the particular business discipline(s) that you are most interested in (e.g. Accountancy, Management, Marketing, Finance, Management Information Systems or Human Resource Management).